Zneker/Python-Binary-and-Base10-Converter/README.md

 # Python-Binary-and-Base10-Converter
-You can convert Binary to Base10 and Base10 to Binary
+An extremely basic Binary to Base10 and Base10 to Binary